April 1, 2025

 TASCAM TH-02 Studio Headphones

-The Tascam TH-02-B studio headphones are a budget-friendly choice for new podcasters looking for something affordable.
+The Tascam TH-02-B studio headphones are a budget-friendly choice for new podcasters looking for something affordable in their podcast starter kit.
 They've got decent sound quality for the price but the padded ear cups are relatively small which can be uncomfortable for extended use.

 At a low price point, the Tascam TH-02 B's are a good value for casual listening or basic studio use.
 They're also a good choice when you need pairs for multiple people while recording.